GAYEA78/Fintech-v1/README.md

-## A modern full stack fintech web app that combines secure banking, smart investing, KYC onboarding, and a full ledger system.
-Designed to replicate the features of a digital bank and robo-advisor.
+## A modern full stack fintech web app that combines secure banking, smart investing, Portfolio Management, KYC onboarding, and a full ledger system.
+Designed to make digital banking and investing smarter, faster, and more secure.

 Features Overview